userfrosting/learn/12.database/04.seeding/docs.md

 A seed is actually the most versatile yet simple way to interact with the database as well as many other aspect of UserFrosting.
 And while a seed don't have build in dependencies and has no direct way to be reverted, this can still be done manually !

->>>>> Seeds can't interact with the user through the command line and can't accept any arguments.
-In fact, seeds can also be run outside of the Bakery.
-If you want to interact with the user through the console, you should write a [custom Bakery command](/cli/custom-commands).
+[notice=note]Seeds can't interact with the user through the command line and can't accept any arguments.
+This is because seeds can also be run outside of the Bakery.
+If you want to interact with the user through the console, you should write a [custom Bakery command](/cli/custom-commands).[/notice]

 ## Seed structure